 Instant Curb Appeal by Adding Carriage Hardware

 I have always admired stately homes that have tons of curb appeal.
 I have always been drawn to old southern farm homes, partially the historic ones you see in Savannah and Charleston.
 When we were building our home I started assessing what it was that drew me to these home elevations.
 Of course, I love the old gas lamps, and the oversized haint blue sitting porches.
-I also noticed that the carriage hardware on shutters was something that I consistently gravitated to as well.
+I also noticed carriage hardware on shutters was something that I consistently gravitated to as well.
 Which is how I landed on getting some of that instant curb appeal by adding carriage hardware.

 I decided I would have to add these completely non functional pieces to my new home.
 Sadly, like many of my home dreams, I realized this was not a option that my builder offered.
 So, I did my research and discovered that this would be a very easy aftermarket add on.
 So it went on my “to-do” home improvement list.
 The hardware is available in both a metal and vinyl version, for homes, so you can pick which ever one works best for your home.
 I personally like the metal which is available from local hardware stores and will require drilling directly into your shutters.

 Designer Tip: make sure you have your HOA approval if your community requires it, since this will alter the front elevation of your home and the overall streetscape of your community.
 It is important to make sure to work with those guidelines since this is a semi-permanent alteration that can not easily be undone without replacing your shutters, so begging for forgiveness after the fact in not the best idea. *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.